COM3501 Computer Security and Forensics

 This module provides, in general, an introduction into computer security and forensics.
 In particular, this module focuses on approaches and techniques for building secure systems and for the secure operation of systems.

 The module complements the mathematics module MAS345 and requires a solid understanding of mathematical concepts (e.g., modulo-arithmetic, complex numbers, group theory) and logic (set theory, predicate logic, natural deduction) as, e.g., taught in the modules COM365, COM1001, and COM2003).
-Moreover, the module requires a solid understanding of a programming language (e.g., Java or C), basic software engineering knowledge and an understanding of database and Web systems, as, e.g., taught in the modules COM1003, COM1008, COM1009, COM2001, COM6471, and COM6102).
+Moreover, the module requires a solid understanding of a programming language (e.g., Java, Ruby or C), basic software engineering knowledge and an understanding of database and Web systems, as, e.g., taught in the modules COM1003, COM1008, COM1009, COM2001, COM6471, and COM6102).
 The lab sessions require a basic command of Linux in general and the command line (shell) in particular.
+Students should be aware that there are limited places available on this course

 || Formal Examination [70%]; Coursework/MOLE Quizzes[30%]